kelu124/echomods/include/AddMyLogs.md

 #### 2017-06-26 More interest

 * put probe on the setup
-* @todo set the gain on the AFE using Doj v1.2
+* @cancelled set the gain on the AFE using Doj v1.2
-* @todo use the GetSuppliersList function to list equipment suppliers
+* @cancelled use the GetSuppliersList function to list equipment suppliers
 * @done map the /include/community persons on a python map https://peak5390.wordpress.com/2012/12/08/matplotlib-basemap-tutorial-plotting-points-on-a-simple-map/
 * @done get stats from hackaday 1,2,GHMurgen,GHechomods,JOH